TermoShield/Documentation/README.md

 ![alt text](https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text 1")

 ### About the Thermo-Shield
 The Thermo-Shield for arduino allows a board to acquire environmental data collected by an array of sensors.
-These sensors consist of
+These sensors consist of thermocouple, IR sensor, digital thermometer, analog temperature sensor and resistance temperature detector.

 ## List of components